San Diego Restraining Order Attorney

 A temporary restraining order is a preliminary restraining order issued by a judge until the case can be heard, and the need for a protective measure can be validated and justified.
 The effective term for a temporary restraining order is typically two to three weeks, or until the case can be scheduled so the defendant can testify and contest the order.

 In California, TRO’s are usually issued on the word of the person seeking protection under Code of Civil Procedure Section 527.6.
-TRO’s may be obtained upon a showing of reasonable proof of harassment and an immediate danger of great or irreparable harm.
+TRO’s may be obtained upon a showing of reasonable proof of harassment and imminent danger of great or irreparable harm.
 The term “harassment” refers to unlawful violence, a credible threat of unlawful violence, or a knowing and willful course of conduct that seriously alarms or annoys a person and serves no legitimate purpose.
 Such conduct must be sufficient to cause a reasonable person to suffer substantial emotional distress, and must actually cause substantial emotional distress to the individual seeking protection.

 Permanent Restraining Order (PRO)

 A permanent restraining order is issued by the court after a hearing is conducted and the judge determines that extended protection is necessary.
 The standard of proof in a permanent restraining order hearing depends on the type of restraining order requested, and both parties are given the opportunity to be heard.

 Permanent orders can last up to five years, however, if there is no termination date on the order, the order will last three years from the date it was issued.
 During the last three months of the restraining order, the protected person may request to have the order extended or made permanent.